How Much Credit Card Debt is Too Much?

 Three easy measures reveal when you have too much debt.

 But the challenge is that it’s not always immediately apparent that you have too much debt.
 There’s a fine line between staying afloat and sinking fast.
-So, how much credit card debt is too much and how can you tell that it’s time to focus on debt repayment because you’re overextended?
+So, how much credit card debt is too much, and how can you tell it’s time to focus on debt repayment because you’re overextended?

 3 ways to tell that you have too much credit card debt